babyfish-ct/graphql-kotlin-example/README.md

    + If you want to run it by Intellij, import this project, then open 'src/main/kotlin/org/frchen/graph/example/GraphQLApp.kt' and run it
    + If you want to run it by command line, use "mvn spring-boot:run", or "mvn clean install" and" java -jar target/app.jar"

-3. Open your browser, let it access http://localhost:8080/graphiql.
+3. Open your browser, access http://localhost:8080/graphiql.
 (Becareful, graphiql, not graphql)

 4. You can run the GraphQL query by the web page, here is an example of request body